glebpopoff/python-media-center-movies/README.md

 # Movie Directory

+Electron app is published to a different branch: electron_macos_10_12_x86 for max compatibility.

+The main branch contains a PyQt6 app (10.13 or later), requires PyQt6

 A PyQt6-based media center app to manage your locally stored movie files.
 Features include:
 - Automatic movie metadata fetching from IMDB
 - Movie thumbnails and information display